 The Washington Journalism Center is a semester-long study program in Washington, D.C., created for students interested in the field of journalism.
 While in Washington, students take classes focusing on their personal writing skills and on the history and future of the media.
-These classes - Foundations for Media Involvement; Reporting in Washington; and Washington, News and Public Discourse - combined with an internship at a top news publication help students learn to integrate their faith in a journalism career.
+These classes: Foundations for Media Involvement; Reporting in Washington; and Washington, News and Public Discourse - combined with an internship at a top news publication help students learn to integrate their faith in a journalism career.
 Students also participate in service-learning opportunities as part of the WJC experience.
+Students live in the Dellenback Center in the Capitol Hill neighborhood.

 Students can earn 16 semester hours of credit.

-When the possibility of 18 credit hours is indicated, enrollment requires prior approval of the program and the home campus.
+^{} When the possibility of 18 credit hours is indicated, enrollment requires prior approval of the program and the home campus.

-Council Summer Programs
+Council Summer Program